Demand Side Response (DSR)

 11. What does it cost to get set up?

-We will supply and install our DSR enablement equipment at your site(s), meaning your business could get started doing at DSR with little to no upfront cost.
-If your business is looking to export electricity from on-site generation to the National Grid, then there could be costs associated with getting an export connection set up.
-In this case we can support you through the application process and co-ordinate with the DNO on your business’s behalf.
+We will supply and install our DSR enablement equipment at your site(s), meaning your business could get started at DSR with little to no upfront cost.
+Any costs incurred will be netted off from revenues and spread over the lifetime of the contract.
+If your business is looking to export electricity from on-site generation to the grid, then there could be costs associated with getting an export connection set up.
+In this case, we can support you through the application process and co-ordinate with the DNO on your business’ behalf.

 12. How can my business get involved?

-Get in touch using the form at the top of the page to find out if DSR could enable you to unlock a new stream of revenue from your business’s assets.
+Get in touch using the eligibility form to find out if DSR could enable you to unlock a new stream of revenue from your business’ assets.
+Once complete we will be in touch to take you through the next steps.
+We will analyse your half-hourly data and provide a report on your site(s) potential flexibility, and the benefits that come with this.

 Our Smart Response technology communicates with onsite equipment to enable your assets to respond to DSR events automatically.
 You’ll have access to an online platform where you can see how your participating sites performed during an event.